Insights

 Read articleThe DMCC Act introduces significant changes to the UK's voluntary merger control regime.
 The reforms enhance the CMA's jurisdiction to review transactions, in particular so-called "killer acquisitions", while also giving the CMA and merger parties more flexibility during the investigative process.

 Read articleThe DMCC Act gives the CMA the power to directly enforce consumer protection laws through administrative enforcement in a manner similar to its Competition Act powers.
-The CMA will also have the power to fine companies up to 10% of global turnover for consumer law breaches, as well as to award compensation to consumers.
+As a result, the CMA has the power to fine companies up to 10% of global turnover for consumer law breaches, as well as to award compensation to consumers.
+In addition, the DMCC Act also introduces new substantive protections for consumers, in particular in relation to fake reviews, drip pricing and subscription contracts, as well as amendments to existing protections, and makes it easier for the government to make further changes and introduce additional protections in the future.

 Read articleThe DMCC Act gives the CMA enhanced powers to fine companies which fail to comply with CMA investigations.
 In July 2024, the CMA published a consultation on updated guidance on administrative penalties which covers breaching two categories of requirements: investigative requirements and remedies requirements (including commitments, undertakings and orders).
 The draft statement proposes to apply an "in the round" approach to the assessment of the appropriate administrative penalty.